graalvm/workshops/native-image/containerisation/README.md

 Easy enough.
 The generated native executable is in the target directory `jibber-distroless`.

 And now to package it into a Distroless container.
 The Dockerfile to do this can be found in the directory `native-image/containerisation/lab/02-smaller-containers/Dockerfile`.
-Again we are going to use a multi-step buid in order that you can build a linux executable on Mac as well.
+Again we are going to use a multi-stage build in order to build a linux executable on all OSes.
 Take a look at the contents of the Dockerfile, which has comments to explain each line:

 ```dockerfile